ReCamDriving: LiDAR-Free Camera-Controlled Video Synthesis for Novel Trajectories: Conclusion

 In this work, we introduced \model, a pure vision-based framework for controllable novel-trajectory video generation.
 By leveraging 3DGS renderings as structural camera conditions and adopting a two-stage training paradigm, our model achieves precise camera control and consistent geometry.
-We also construct the large-scale \dataset dataset using the proposed cross-trajectory data curation strategy, which enables scalable multi-trajectory supervision from monocular videos.
+We also construct the large-scale \dataset dataset using the proposed cross-trajectory data curation strategy, which enables scalable lateral-trajectory supervision from single-pass driving videos.
 Extensive experiments show that \model achieves higher camera accuracy and visual fidelity than existing baselines.
-Nevertheless, our method remains limited in handling small distant objects (e.g., faraway pedestrians), where structural cues become unreliable.
-Incorporating stronger structural priors for such regions is a promising direction for future work.